 Be comfortable with your props.
 The courtroom can be a dangerous place, especially in criminal court where it’s a regular occurrence to see kilos of cocaine or semi-automatic firearms introduced into evidence.
 If you’ve never seen or handled these types of items before, your body language can affect your presentation of the evidence, especially if your hands are shaking when you publish the exhibit to the jury.
 Take some time before trial to learn how to handle them safely and comfortably.

 Practice with the computer projector.
 By the time you get to court, it’s too late to discover your computer can’t talk to your projector or that you’re missing the connecting cables.
+If you require a projector, you can rent lcd projector from Hartford Technology Rentals.
 Get to the courtroom early to hook up your laptop, set up the screen, focus the image, and make sure everything works.
 Since you’re early, go sit in the jury box and make sure you can clearly see the screen.
 If you’re not using the projector until later in the trial, learn how long it takes to power up so you can turn it on before you need it.
 Make sure you know how to switch the input from your laptop to your DVD player.

 Practice with your laptop.
 There’s a story (probably apocryphal) about an investigator who was delivering a PowerPoint presentation to a group of FBI agents.
 Unfortunately, after connecting his laptop to the projector, he opened the wrong file, and unintentionally shared his collection of child pornography with more than 150 FBI agents.
 (Supposedly, he was arrested on the spot and everyone broke early for donuts).